schaze/homie5/README.md

 <details>
     <summary>Additional examples (advanced rumqttc and esp32)</summary>

+##### Trait based approach

 This is a more advanced approach.
-We define a HomieMQTTClient trait that will accecpt the homi5e mqtt types directly and convert the actions to rumqttc AsyncClient actions
+We define a HomieMQTTClient trait that will accecpt the homi5 mqtt types directly and convert the actions to rumqttc AsyncClient actions

 ```rust